-As stated above, in a company with an audit committee, although important business decisions such as disposing of or acquiring important assets are required to be made by the board of directors, its shareholders can, through the company's articles, enable the board to delegate these decisions to representative directors or other executive directors.
-Also, if the majority of the board is held by outside directors, the board can delegate these decisions to representative directors or other executive directors.
+In a company with an audit committee, although important business decisions such as disposing of or acquiring important assets are required to be made by the board of directors, its shareholders can, through the articles, enable the board to delegate these decisions to individual directors, such as representative directors or other executive directors.
+If the majority of the board is held by outside directors, the board can also delegate these decisions to individual directors, such as representative directors or other executive directors.

-In Japan, normally the board appoints the CEO or its equivalent from among its representative directors (in the cases of a company with a corporate auditor and a board of directors and a company with an audit committee) or representative executive officers (in the case of a company with committees).
+In Japan, normally the board appoints the CEO or its equivalent from among its representative directors (in the cases of a company with a corporate auditor and a board of directors, and a company with an audit committee) or representative executive officers (in the case of a company with committees).
 Generally, the CEO will chair the board meeting, and will perform the role of chair of the board in this sense.

-Remuneration of directors
+Remuneration of directors and executive officers

-In a company with a corporate auditor and a board of directors, the aggregate amount of remuneration of all directors is determined at a shareholders' meeting (if not provided in the articles), and the board determines the remuneration of each director within the parameters of this aggregate amount.
+In a company with a corporate auditor and a board of directors, the aggregate amount of remuneration of all directors is determined at a shareholders' meeting (if not provided in the articles), and the board determines the remuneration of each director within the parameters of this aggregate amount; the board can delegate this authority to an individual director, typically the CEO.
 The same would apply to a company with an audit committee.
 In addition, in a company with an audit committee, the audit committee is given the power to express its view on the election, dismissal, resignation and compensation of other directors at the shareholders' meeting so that the shareholders can make an informed decision on these matters.
+The Companies Act reform bill, which passed the Diet on December 2019, but has not yet been put in force, requires (1) a large public company that is required under the FIEL to file a securities report; and (2) a company with an audit committee to establish company's policies for determination of the remuneration for each director, except for in the case where the remuneration for each director is determined by a shareholders' meeting or the articles.

-On the other hand, in a company with committees, the compensation committee determines the remuneration of each director in accordance with the remuneration policy prescribed by the committee (therefore, shareholders' approval is not required).
+On the other hand, in a company with committees, the compensation committee determines the remuneration of each director and executive officer in accordance with the remuneration policy prescribed by the committee (therefore, shareholders' approval is not required).